 C09 Geotechnical surveying: Application of pressure: Used where there is evidence that this pressure alone, has a pressure or threat rating of Medium or above.
-Evidence suggests sperm whales are sensitive to impulsive noise and the species distribution overlaps with seismic activity in UK waters (Stone, 2015; Stone et al., 2017).
-The displacement impact of this pressure is indirect with evidence of recovery/return once the pressure is removed.
-However, direct impact may also result in injury from close proximity to activity.
+Evidence suggests long-finned pilot whales are sensitive to impulsive noise (Stone et al, 2017).
+Results of analyses of Irish strandings data suggest that the occurrence of offshore seismic surveying operations increases the number of strandings of long-finned pilot whales (McGeady et al, 2016).
+Avoidance behaviour during seismic surveys has been recorded for this species in UK waters (Stone, 2015).
+The impact of this pressure is indirect with evidence of recovery/return once the pressure is removed.
 Exposure to this pressure is limited both spatially and temporarily, although it may be regionally significant when occurring.